+3.3.
 What do impurities in salt mean to the food industry?
 Quality conscious consumers demand pure products.
 As one of the raw materials, salt must fulfil stringent specifications, otherwise the product quality may get adversely effected.

 Crystal salt, whether stored in silos or used in a shaker, must retain its free flowing properties.
 Magnesium on the surface of the salt crystals absorbs humidity from the air and makes the salt damp.
 Silos cannot be emptied and shaker holes get blocked.
-The salt looses market and value.
+Impure salt will lose market acceptance and value.

-Salt refining by vacuum crystallisation
+4. Salt refining by vacuum crystallisation

 The highest standards of quality are set by vacuum salt.
-Usually, vacuum salt is produced from brine obtained by cavity mining of underground deposits and chemically purified.
+Usually, vacuum salt is produced from brine obtained by cavity mining of underground rock salt deposits and chemically purified.
 Vacuum evaporating plants and their operation are costly and so is the vacuum salt.
-Because it is crystallized from brine containing up to 4% of sulphate, vacuum salt always contains sodium sulphate, frequently some 400 - 500 ppm or more.
-Despite the low calcium and magnesium content in the 1 - 10 ppm range, vacuum salt will seldom exceed 99.95% purity.
+When salt is crystallized from brine containing up to 4% of sulphate, vacuum salt contains sodium sulphate, frequently some 300 - 1'000 ppm or more.
+Despite the low calcium and magnesium content in the 1 - 10 ppm range, vacuum salt will seldom exceed 99.95% purity (Ref.
+5).

-The economical alternative: Salt upgrading
+5. The economical alternative: Salt processing

 If impurities are removed from salt directly, without dissolution and recrystallisation, substantial cost savings can result.
 Simple washing will remove some of the impurities.
-But the more you wash, the more you loose.
+But the more you wash, the more you lose.
 So the question is: How to get higher purity with less losses?
 And still do it with enhanced overall economy?